Boston: A City for Everyone

 Paul Revere’s House

-The oldest house in downtown Boston and was built in 1680.
+The oldest house in downtown Boston was built in 1680.
 It now operates as a small nonprofit museum.
-Upon entering the house, you understand how a family lived in the late 1600s.
+Upon entering the house, you gain insight into how a family lived in the late 1600s.
 The differences in the layout and functions of the rooms are stark compared to today’s homes.
-You won’t believe how many people lived in this dwelling at one time.
-This and other facts can be picked up from the docents scattered throughout the house to answer questions and drop historical information to the wandering crowds.
-Find out more about the museum here.
+You won’t believe how many people once lived in this dwelling at one time.
+This and other facts can be picked up from the docents scattered throughout the house, who are available to answer questions and share historical information with the wandering crowds.
+Find out more about the Paul Revere’s House museum here.

 Hot on the trail to Paul Revere.